PricelessToolkit/PirBOX-MAX/README.md

 /////////////////////////// LoRa Gateway Key ///////////////////////////

-#define GATEWAY_KEY "xy"          // Keep it Short
+#define GATEWAY_KEY "xy"                           // Separation Key "Keep it Short 2 letters is enough"
 #define NODE_NAME "PirBoxM"                        // Sensor Name which will be visible in Home Assistant

-//////////////////////////// Logic //////////////////////////////////////
+#define Encryption true                            // Global Payload obfuscation (Encryption)
+#define encryption_key_length 4                    // must match number of bytes in the XOR key array
+#define encryption_key { 0x4B, 0xA3, 0x3F, 0x9C }  // Multi-byte XOR key (between 2–16 values).
+                                                   // Use random-looking HEX values (from 0x00 to 0xFF).
+                                                   // Must match exactly on both sender and receiver.
+                                                   // Example: { 0x1F, 0x7E, 0xC2, 0x5A }  ➜ 4-byte key.

+/////////////////////////// Logic Config //////////////////////////////////

 #define Power              "Battery"     // Can be "Battery" or "External"
-#define TwoWayCom         "false"    // "true" or "false", If true, after sending sensor data, it will go into receiver mode and will wait "KeepPowerON_Time" for commands.
+#define TwoWayCom          "true"       // "true" or "false", If true, after sending sensor data it will go into receiver mode and will wait "KeepPowerON_Time" for commands.
-#define KeepPowerON_Time   15        // Waiting xx seconds to receive command; if no command is received after KeepPowerON_Time it will power off.
+#define KeepPowerON_Time   5            // Waiting xx seconds to receive command; if no command is received after KeepPowerON_Time it will power off.
 #define RelayOn_Time       1             // How much time relays will keep contact.
-#define Command_ACK       "false"    // Acknowledgement of received command (if "true" Sends back relay command "01","10" or "11")
+#define Command_ACK        "true"       // Acknowledgement of received command (if "true" Sends back relay command "01","10" or "11")
-#define Invert_RSW1_Logic "false"    // If "true", Reed Switch 1 logic will be inverted.
+#define Invert_RSW1_Logic  "false"       // If "true", Reed Switch 1 logic will be inverted (Normally Open / Normally Closed)
-#define Invert_RSW2_Logic "false"    // If "true", Reed Switch 2 logic will be inverted.
+#define Invert_RSW2_Logic  "false"       // If "true", Reed Switch 2 logic will be inverted (Normally Open / Normally Closed)

-////////////////////////////// LORA CONFIG //////////////////////////////
+////////////////////////////// LORA CONFIG ////////////////////////////////////

 #define BAND                      868E6     // 433E6 MHz or 868E6 MHz or 915E6 MHz